 “I was in complete shock, to be honest,” Ramirez said.
 “We had just had our baby girl.
 We had just purchased our first home.”

-Based on the MRI scans, Ridder expected the surgery at UCHealth Memorial Hospital Central to last about eight hours.
+Based on the MRI scans, Ridder expected the brain tumor surgery at UCHealth Memorial Hospital Central to last about eight hours.
 By about 9 a.m. on Monday, April 22, Webber was anesthetized and lying on his right side so Ridder could access and remove the tumor though a roughly four-inch, arching incision over and behind his patient’s left ear.

 Ridder peered into Webber’s skull through a bifocal microscope; he worked to peel and carve out the tumor with surgical instruments including an ultrasonic aspirator (which liquefies and then sucks out tissue), a cauterizer, and microscissors.
 By midafternoon, Ridder recognized that this tumor was going to take much longer than a standard workday to remove.
 It had grown into the brainstem as well as into the inner ear canal.
 UCHealth neurosurgeon M. Sean McKisic was soon in the operating room to join in what would become a marathon relay of a surgery.